st-yim/HabitTracker/README.md

 ## Contributing

-Thank you for your interest in HabitTracker Elite.
+Thank you for your interest in TrackIt: Habit Tracker.
 At this time, we are not accepting external contributions or feature requests.
 The development of this project is currently handled internally.

 ## License